QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 ### Adding categories

 As you add more commands to the resource, it can be useful to visually group them into categories and improve the usability of the commands panel.
 These categories will appear as folders which the user can navigate.
-To demonstrate this capability, lets first add additional commands to the shell.
+To demonstrate this capability, let's first add additional commands to the shell.
 Open the _driver.py_ file located in the _src_ directory and add the following two functions:

 {% highlight python %}
 def backup(self, context):